-The following fields are normally defined via DCT.
-It should be noted, however, that it is quite permissible to change any of the scan related fields of a record dynamically.
+The following fields are normally set from within a database configuration tool.
+It is quite permissible however to change any of these scan-related fields of a record dynamically.
 For example, a display manager screen could tie a menu control to the SCAN field of a record and allow the operator to dynamically change the scan mechanism.